Colts could end up with pass-rush help despite late round 1 pick

 Minus a lottery pick means the Colts simply have to hone their evaluations, and stick to Ballard’s positional blueprint.

 “We’ve got to continue to fuel the fire with the players at the position and keep trying to hit on the traits,’’ he said.
 “Look, our coaching staff is really good.
-They’re really into coaching and developing players.
+They’re really into coaching and developing players.”

 “Now we have to get them the right type of guys.’’